 These funds can be used to identify and implement promising practices, models, and programs, and to address gaps in training and technical assistance for the victim services field.

-In Fiscal Year 2020, OVC awarded nearly $2.7 billion in grant awards to help improve victim services throughout the Nation.
+In Fiscal Year 2022 OVC awarded more than $1.9 billion in grant awards to help improve victim services throughout the Nation.
 Learn more about OVC grant awards.